2.0 Authority Control

 III.
 Creating and Editing Authority Records

-Original authority records will be created as needed and should contain, in addition to the access point, references as prescribed by RDA, and a record of research done to establish the access point, including sources consulted and relevant information found.
-The records should be tagged correctly and completely using the appropriate fixed field codes and variable field tags, indicators and delimiters.
+Original series authority records will be created as needed and should contain, in addition to the access point, references as prescribed by RDA, as well as a record of research done to establish the access point, including sources consulted and relevant information found.
+The records should be tagged correctly and completely using the appropriate fixed field codes and variable field tags, indicators, and delimiters.

 All authority records that are already established in the NACO authority file should be used as the established access point in the local authority file, regardless of how much or how little information they contain.
 These records should be SmartPorted through Z39.50.
-Once added to the local authority file, series authority records from the NACO authority file should be edited to insure that the library’s treatment of the series is indicated in the appropriate 64x variable fields.
+Once added to the local authority file, series authority records from the NACO authority file might need to be edited to ensure that the library’s treatment of the series is indicated in the appropriate 64x variable fields.

-Original authority records should be created for access points not found in the NACO authority file.
-All access points require a corresponding full level NACO authority record.
+Original authority records should be created for series access points not found in the NACO authority file.
+All access points require a corresponding full-level NACO authority record.
 All new records should be created and submitted though the NACO program for inclusion in the NACO authority file.

 IV.
 Responsibility for Developing and Maintaining the Authority File